-Tencent is one of the largest digital companies in all of China and owns apps like QQ, WeChat and various other search engines.
-Tencent centrally collects data on profiles based on user engagement and search history and allow your business to target people who have previously expressed interest in your keywords.
+Tencent is one of China’s largest digital companies and owns apps like QQ, WeChat and various other search engines.
+Tencent centrally collects data on profiles based on user engagement and search history and allows your business to target people who have previously expressed interest in your keywords.
 These ads are then shown via many of the Tencent apps through both search and display.

 Who’s it for?

-Businesses who have hit their market budget ceiling limit in Baidu ads and need to find other avenues for advertising to generate more leads.
-Basically, if you can spend more in Baidu on your current campaigns you shouldn’t need Tencent yet.
-Tencent’s targeting isn’t as great as Baidu’s and you’re likely to have a smaller audience which you will need to pay more for.
+Businesses that have hit their market budget ceiling limit in Baidu ads and need to find other avenues for advertising to generate more leads.
+Basically, if you can spend more in Baidu on your current campaigns, you shouldn’t need Tencent yet.
+Tencent’s targeting isn’t as great as Baidu’s, and you’re likely to have a smaller audience, for which you will need to pay more.

 Tencent advertising is only available for businesses that have a legal presence in China.
-You must have a WFOE (wholly foreign-owned enterprise) or rep office in order to apply for Tencent ads.
+You must have a WFOE (wholly foreign-owned enterprise) or rep office to apply for Tencent ads.
 If you want to advertise on WeChat as a foreign company you must open an account directly with WeChat (see below).